starling021/ehtools/README.md

 # Use ehtools application

-    INFO: Ehtools application is an Ehtools Framework shortcut that allows users to execute Ehtools Framework just selecting ehtools in the applications and clicking on it!
+    INFO: Ehtools application is an Ehtools Framework shortcut that allows users to run Ehtools Framework just selecting ehtools in the applications and clicking on it!
 I mean ehtools application allows users to run ehtools via the application!